 Under Article 9 (3) of Federal Decree-Law No. (33) of 2021, which governs employment relationships, if an employee wants to switch jobs within the UAE during their probation period, they must inform their current employer in writing at least a month before ending their contract.

-UAE labour law also has a specific rule for foreign workers, as noted in Article 9 (4).
-If a foreign worker decides to resign during their probation period, they need to notify their employer 14 days before they plan to end their employment contract.
+UAE labour law also includes a specific provision for foreign workers, as noted in Article 9(4).
+If a foreign worker resigns during their probationary period, they must notify their employer at least 14 days before ending their employment contract.

 Suppose an employee leaves the UAE but plans to return and get a new work permit within 3 months from their departure date.
 In that case, the new employer must compensate the previous employer, as outlined in clause (3) of this article.
 This is unless they have agreed on a different arrangement.